Back to Pilotfish Home

 Stepping Through Building an Interface in the eiConsole

-Step 1 – Create and Name Your Route or Interface
+Step 1 – Create a New Interface or Route

-Click on the Add Route button to create a new Route, then name it and click OK.
+Click the Add Route button to create a new Route.
+Name it and click OK.
 Double-click your new Route to open the interface.

-The eiConsole opens to the main Route Grid.
-(Note: When creating a new interface or route, the grid will be empty except for the Route stage.)
-When creating integrations with the eiConsole most of the work is done building individual routes.
-In the eiConsole, a route is a connection between a Source and Target system.
-There is no limit to the number of Source and Target Systems that can be linked in this way.
+The eiConsole opens to the main Route or Interface Grid.
+(Note: The grid will be empty except for the Route stage when creating a new interface or route.)
+When developing integrations with the eiConsole, most of the work is done by building individual routes.
+In the eiConsole, a route connects a Source and Target system.
+There is no limit to the number of Source and Target Systems that can be linked this way.

 In the eiConsole, routes are built configuring the stages of the Automated Interface Assembly Line.
 These 7 stages are laid out in a table at the top of the screen.
-These stages handle processing the flow of data from the Source System(s) to the Target System(s).
+These stages process the data flow from the Source System(s) to the Target System(s).
 Regardless of the type of integration or its complexity, each interface or route is created by stepping through and configuring each stage in the Assembly Line.

 Healthcare Interface Listener and Receiver Defined in EMR Route